BrandonLiang/spark-of-life/README.md

 # Spark of Life: Running a genetic algorithm on Spark

-This examples shows how to handle long running algorithms on Spark.
+This example shows how to handle long running algorithms on Spark.
 It attempts to find a solution for the travelling salesman problem: finding the shortest distance while travelling a number of cities while starting and ending in the same city.